 Things to Consider

 Law school is an important investment in your future.
 Consider the financial aid process as seriously as you do the law school application process.
-Before you apply to law school, spend money wisely and pay your bills on time to ensure a good credit record.
+Before you apply to law school, spend money wisely and pay your bills on time to ensure a good credit score.
 Bad credit will affect your ability to borrow money.
-If possible, pay off credit cards and other consumer debt before law school.
+If possible, pay off credit cards and other debt before law school.

 Financial Aid Resources